Edit

 • The entity category represents the type of information in the category.
 For example, a category might include parameters or reference data.

-• Tags provide additional details about the function of the entity in the feature area.
+• Tags provide other details about the function of the entity in the feature area.
 For example, entities for the general ledger have General ledger as their module name.
 There are several tasks within the general ledger, and the tags represent those tasks.
 For example, Setup and Journals are tags that represent tasks that can be done for the general ledger.

 Sequencing in the default templates